bbauska/css-mastering-css/README.md

     As a result of testing developer compatibility in different browsers, their workload is growing.

-> All in all, we can say that if you like web development, try learning
-> HTML and CSS.
+All in all, we can say that if you like web development, try learning HTML and CSS.
 For device compatibility, read the Bootstrap framework.
-> While you may see some disadvantages of CSS, many of the benefits are
-> counter- productive and make sure your web development process is
-> smooth and efficient.
+While you may see some disadvantages of CSS, many of the benefits are counter- productive and make sure your web development process is smooth and efficient.

-### CHAPTER SUMMARY {#chapter-summary .unnumbered}
+### CHAPTER SUMMARY

 ###### Here we have covered all the basic concepts of CSS that everyone can use to make their pages attractive.
 So important thing for working with CSS is just only practice, once you start practicing it, you will get to the point eas- ily.
-Then in the coming chapter, you will learn CSS properties that make your work so easy. {#here-we-have-covered-all-the-basic-concepts-of-css-that-everyone-can-use-to-make-their-pages-attractive.-so-important-thing-for-working-with-css-is-just-only-practice-once-you-start-practicing-it-you-will-get-to-the-point-eas--ily.-then-in-the-coming-chapter-you-will-learn-css-properties-that-make-your-work-so-easy. .unnumbered}
+Then in the coming chapter, you will learn CSS properties that make your work so easy.

-######  {#section .unnumbered}

-> []{#CHAPTER_2:_CSS_Properties .anchor}CHA P T E R 2
+[]{#CHAPTER_2:_CSS_Properties .anchor}CHA P T E R 2

-# CSS Properties {#css-properties .unnumbered}
+# CSS Properties

-### [IN THIS CHAPTER]{.underline}  {#in-this-chapter-1 .unnumbered}
+### [IN THIS CHAPTER]

 -   Introduction